IronChariot/itera-speech/README.md

 (It is advised that you use audio/text sources from the public domain)

 Inputs:
-- A MP3 files containing speech (e.g. audiobook files, film audio track)
+- MP3 files containing speech (e.g. audiobook files, film audio track)
 - A text file containing the whole transcript of the MP3 file(s) (e.g. book text, film subtitles/script)

 Outputs: